Overclocked: A History of Violence

 Overclocked: A History of Violence is a psychological thriller adventure game developed by House of Tales and published by Lighthouse Interactive.
-It was released on April 21, 2008 for retail and direct download.
+The game was supposed to be released in North America on March 31, 2008, but was delayed to April 15, 2008.

 Story

 The game, thematically about the effect and aftermath of violent acts, is about US Army psychiatrist David McNamara who is treating several mentally-scarred teen patients, during a violent thunderstorm in New York City.

 Plot

 The game begins when five amnesic college-aged teens suddenly appear with guns in the middle of New York City.
 Psychiatrist David McNamara from DC is sent to examine the case thanks to his previous work in the US Army dealing with post-traumatic stress disorder.
 Right from the beginning, the case seems odd.
 On the first day, David discovers that all five patients had the same origins, and they were escaping from the same unknown person from an isolated military island.
 As the history is revealed, David, using a PDA as a tape recorder, makes his way through the teens' minds, piecing together their history, while at the same time dealing with his ongoing divorce.
 David himself has serious issues regarding anger management, which ended his former relationship.

 It is revealed in the end that the teens were part of a military experiment for making amnesic assassins, and David's anger issues were only side effects of the previous project back in the Army.